 Place each new plant in fresh potting mix

-That’s all there is to the division propagation method of Chinese Evergreens.
-Now that your plants are safely in their new homes, continue with your normal Chinese Evergreen care routine and enjoy your new plants!!!
+Now that your plants are safely in their new homes, continue with your normal care routine and enjoy your new plants!!!
+You can find more information on how to care for your plants after propagation below.

 Chinese Evergreen propagation FAQs

 Luckily, Chinese Evergreen cuttings grow roots a little quicker than most other houseplants and aren’t so sensitive to environmental factors.
-If everything goes well you should start to see some growth after only a week or two.
-But propagation is never an exact science and sometimes things take longer than expected so be prepared for it to take a little longer.
+If everything goes well you should start to see some growth after only a week or two but it can take longer than expected so be patient.

 We always recommend propagating houseplants in spring (after the last of the cold weather) as this means they are growing in the sunniest and warmest months of the year.
-However, if you choose to propagte your Chinese Evergreen through division, you can do this at any point during the year.
+However, if you choose to propagte through division, you can do this at any point during the year.

 Using a heat pad, or LED grow light can help provide ideal conditions all year round.

-Using rooting hormone is completely optional when propagating Chinese Evergreens.
+Using rooting hormone is completely optional.
 What they do is help speed up root growth as well as promote the growth of stronger roots.
 But you can still have plenty of success without using any rooting hormone at all so it’s completely your choice.
-Rooting hormon comes in several forms, with the most popular being powder or gel.
-Gel is better for stem cuttings where you grow your new plants in water for several weeks.

 Common problems when propagating Chinese Evergreens